 On top of the terrible cost in human life being inflicted by this awful disease, it also continues to cause serious economic disruption and personal hardship.
 Sadly, rather than this deadly challenge bringing us together, it seems to just be yet another reason for people to demonize and hate their fellow citizens.
 It just makes you sad.

 Despite this or maybe because of it, I thought the new song by Kenny Chesney, “Beautiful World”, would be a great choice for this Friday’s song.
 The video was released at the end of August 2021.
 “Beautiful World” is one of four new tracks featured on Chesney’s Here And Now Deluxe album.
-It was recording during the beginning stages of the 2020 shutdowns.
+It was recorded during the beginning stages of the 2020 shutdowns.

 In the “Beautiful World” video, we get to join Chesney in reveling in the magnificent beauty of the world that surrounds us and the little moments in life that can sometimes be taken for granted.
 From the “blue sky days you don’t wanna miss,” to the “Jukebox dances and girls to kiss,” Chesney is soaking up everything that life has to offer.